 Body work is the general term used to describe therapies that may help relieve and normalize structural issues in the body.
 Some babies may need more body work than others.
 Babies who receive some form of bodywork seem to heal and rehabilitate better.
-For more info or to find a provider please go to www.ankyloglossiabodyworkers.com.
 Some types of therapies are listed below: